spring-cloud-services-samples/animal-rescue/README.md

 ```

 ### Login to Azure
 Login to the Azure CLI and choose your active subscription.
-Be sure to choose the active subscription that is whitelisted for Azure Spring Cloud
+Be sure to choose the active subscription that is allow-listed for Azure Spring Cloud

 ```shell
 az login